Documentation: Merged Academic Corpus

 After we deduplicate articles, we link each one to the metadata associated with it or any of its duplicates in the MAC’s underlying data sources.
 For most metadata fields, this is a relatively straightforward process of aggregation; see above for details pertaining to each field.

-Identifying research fields and subfields
+Identifying research disciplines and fields

 In short:

-We generate text embeddings for each subject from the Wikipedia articles on each subject.
+• We generate text embeddings for each subject from the Wikipedia articles on each subject.

-We then generate a similar embedding for each article in the MAC.
+• We then generate a similar embedding for each article in the MAC.

 Note that although this model-driven approach is reliable in the aggregate (see Toney-Wails and Dunham (2022) for details), it occasionally produces questionable results for individual articles - that is, it may assign an article a high relevance score for a field that is not actually highly relevant to the article (as judged by a human), or a low score for a field that is relevant.

-Identifying relevance to emerging technology topics
+Identifying relevance to emerging technology subjects

 AI, AI subfields, and cybersecurity